vesnx/Cypher/DelphiInside.md

 ### Enhancing Buffer Overflow Protection

 Moreover, the transition to Delphi significantly bolsters our defenses against buffer overflow attacks, especially in the sensitive area of .NET's interaction with Windows header files.
 While .NET provides a managed environment that abstracts many low-level operations, direct interactions with the OS through P/Invoke and similar mechanisms expose applications to buffer overflow vulnerabilities.
-These vulnerabilities are particularly insidious because they can lead to unauthorized access, data corruption, and other security breaches.
+These vulnerabilities are unacceptable because they can lead to unauthorized access, data corruption, and other security breaches.
 Delphi's rigorous compile-time and runtime checks, combined with its more granular control over memory allocation and data handling, significantly mitigate the risk of buffer overflows.
 This heightened level of security is critical when our native calls interface with the underlying Windows OS, ensuring that data integrity and application stability are maintained.

 ## Recognized Memory Safety

 Delphi's commitment to security and stability is further validated by its inclusion in the Department of Defense's (DoD) list of Memory Safe Languages.
 This acknowledgment highlights Delphi's robustness in managing memory safely and efficiently, a critical component in preventing vulnerabilities and ensuring the security of software applications.
 The DoD's recognition underscores the strategic advantage of choosing Delphi for the development of applications where memory safety is paramount.
-For more information on Delphi's designation as a Memory Safe Language, refer to the DoD's guidelines on Software Memory Safety: https://media.defense.gov/2022/Nov/10/2003112742/-1/-1/0/CSI_SOFTWARE_MEMORY_SAFETY.PDF.
+For more information on Delphi's designation as a memory-safe language, refer to the DoD's guidelines on Software Memory Safety: https://media.defense.gov/2022/Nov/10/2003112742/-1/-1/0/CSI_SOFTWARE_MEMORY_SAFETY.PDF.

 ### Unmatched AoT Support